Primate Lodge inside Kibale National Park

-Kibale is commonly known as the easiest forest in the world to watch primates.
-It is referred to as Africa’s primate capital because it protects the highest concentration of primate species in the world.
-Some of the forest’s inhabitants have been habituated for human presence, allowing travelers to experience walking in the jungle with chimpanzees’ troops.
-Primate Lodge is in the center of all the jungle action.
+Kibale National Park is known as the easiest forest in the world to watch primates and is referred to as Africa’s primate capital, protecting the highest concentration of primate species in the world.
+Some of the forest’s inhabitants have been habituated for human presence, allowing travelers to experience walking in the jungle with chimpanzee troops.
+Primate Lodge is perfectly located in the center of all the jungle action.

-Primate Lodge’s rustic style affords beautiful views of the dense ethereal rainforest and is quietly secluded, offering an authentic experience.
-The main open lounge area features comfortable armchairs and sofas, making it a lovely spot to unwind after a day in the forest while listening to the red-tailed monkeys in the surrounding trees.
-Fires are lit on cool evenings, creating a cozy atmosphere, while colorful traditional dance performances give you a real insight into the local culture.
+The lodge’s rustic style affords beautiful views of the dense ethereal rainforest and is quietly secluded, offering an authentic experience.
+The main open lounge area features comfortable armchairs and sofas, making it a perfect spot to unwind after a day in the forest while listening to the red-tailed monkeys in the surrounding trees.
+On cool evenings, fires are lit, creating a cozy atmosphere, while colorful traditional dance performances provide a real insight into the local culture.
 However, the highlight of any stay here is the jungle hikes to track and spot chimpanzees in their natural setting.

-Primate Lodge Kibale has 17 Rooms divided into two categories: 9 Luxury Cottages and 7 Standard Cottages that can be with either single, twin beds.
+Primate Lodge Kibale boasts 17 rooms, divided into two categories: 9 Luxury Cottages and 7 Standard Cottages, which can be configured with either single or twin beds.

-All accommodation has a private veranda and en suite bathroom with flush toilet and hot water at certain times of the day.
-Superior Safari Tents are on a raised wooden platform and blend into the surroundings with their grass-thatched roofs.
+All accommodations have a private veranda and en-suite bathroom with flush toilet and hot water provided at certain times of the day.
+The Superior Safari Cottages are situated on a raised wooden platform and blend seamlessly into the surroundings with their grass-thatched roofs.
 They offer queen-sized beds, large windows, and African-style décor, including local stone, bamboo, and paintings.

-Meals are served in a spacious open dining room, made of both international and African cuisines.
-There’s also a bar next to the restaurant where guests can enjoy various alcoholic and non-alcoholic beverages, including coffee, while taking in views of the surrounding forest.
+Meals are served in a spacious open dining room that offers both international and African cuisines.
+The lodge also has a bar next to the restaurant where guests can enjoy various alcoholic and non-alcoholic beverages, including coffee, while taking in the stunning views of the surrounding forest.

 Evening Camp Fires